Russ Harvey Consulting - Computer and Internet Services

 Linking to a different page simply requires adding the page's address.

 These are both relative links to the sections from within this site.
-When used externally to this site, they would include the full address:
+If you were linking to this content from another site, you would include the full address:

 Congratulations!
-You now know the basics of creating an HTML tag.
+You now know the basics of linking text using HTML.

 Return to top